-A changelist is a list of files, their version numbers, the changes made to the files, and a description of the changes made.
-A changelist is the basic unit of versioned work in a Helix Versioning Engine.
+A list of files, their version numbers, the changes made to the files, and a description of the changes made.
+A changelist is the basic unit of versioned work in Helix Server.
+The changes specified in the changelist are not stored in the depot until the changelist is submitted to the depot.
+See also atomic change transaction.